 Submit a research project

-Our partnership and commercialization advisors (Bureau des partenariats et de la valorisation) can help direct you to the right resources and funding opportunities.
+Our partnership and commercialization advisors (Service des partenariats stratégiques et du soutien à l’innovation) can help direct you to the right resources and funding opportunities.
 You can also directly contact a faculty member with the expertise you seek to lay the foundations for collaboration, be It for a specific research contract or a long-term project.

 INRS has technologies and applications ready to be developed into new products, services, and processes.
 Discover the innovations at your disposal!
 Contact us (French website) for support throughout the technology transfer process.